JamesCoding888/JavaOCP20221017/README.md

 - Description:

-		This Java program reads data from a text file named "lotto.txt" located in the "data" subdirectory of the directory
+		This Java program reads data from a text file named "lottery.txt" located in the "data" subdirectory of the directory

 		specified by the variable "root".